 Perrone today said the pair had been spotted where they landed beside the busy Fayette Station Road off the US-19 expressway at Fayetteville, West Virginia.

-Law-enforcement officers with both the state Division of Natural Resources and and the New River Gorge National River responded to the calamaty and had hoped, given time, that the two would end their dispute and leave the roadside.
+Law-enforcement officers with both the state Division of Natural Resources and and the New River Gorge National Park and Preserve responded to the calamaty and had hoped, given time, that the two would end their dispute and leave the roadside.

 "An hour and a half later, almost at dusk," she said, "they were still at square one," and so the center staff was dispatched to try to break it up.